magnusross/npcgp/README.md

-Implementation of the GP with nonparametric covariances via multidimensional convolutions.
+Implementation of the GP with nonparametric covariances via multidimensional convolutions (NP-CGP), to appear in AISTATS 2023.

-This repo is an implementation of the NP-CGP model from

 ```
 [CITATION HERE]